Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Introduction

 In this paper, we apply a non-holomorphic modular $A_4$ flavor symmetry for the ZB model and investigate its nature of the lepton sector. {For the last several years, modular flavor symmetric models have been being studied intensively \cite{Feruglio:2017spp}.
 In those models, Yukawa couplings and masses are functions of the modulus $\tau$ and written by holomorphic modular forms of $S_3$, $A_4$, $S_4$, $A_5$ and others \cite{Feruglio:2017spp,Kobayashi:2018vbk,Penedo:2018nmg,Novichkov:2018nkm}.
 Phenomenologically interesting results have been obtained within the framework of supersymmetric models.
 (See for reviews refs.~\cite{Kobayashi:2023zzc,Ding:2023htn}.)} The non-holomorphic modular symmetry was recently formulated by Qu and Ding~\cite{Qu:2024rns}, which can be applicable to non-supersymmetric theories without any potential difficulties. {That has extended the possibilities for model building including non-supersymmetric models with Yukawa couplings and masses of positive and negative weights.
 Richer flavor structures can be realized by use of non-holomorphic modular forms.\footnote{When we start with supersymmetric models, supersymmetry breaking effects may affect the flavor structure at low-energy scale \cite{Kikuchi:2022pkd}.}} After ref.~\cite{Qu:2024rns}, several ideas have been arisen in refs.~\cite{Nomura:2024atp, Ding:2024inn, Li:2024svh, Nomura:2024nwh, Nomura:2024vzw, Okada:2025jjo}.
-The non-holomorphic groups provide negative modular forms which do not have in holomorphic one.~\footnote{Note that the non-non-holomorphic modular symmetries include nature of holomorphic one.} Thus, one expects different kinds of predictions would be obtained.
-In fact, we discover that our scenario has sharp predictions on mixing angles and phases only at nearby $\tau=\omega$, where $\omega=e^{2\pi i/3}$.
+The non-holomorphic groups provide negative modular forms which do not have in holomorphic one.~\footnote{Note that the non-holomorphic modular symmetries include nature of holomorphic one.} Thus, one expects different kinds of predictions would be obtained. {In addition, the number of free parameters is less than the case of a holomorphic Zee-Babu model~\cite{Okada:2021aoi} .~\footnote{This model favors a large Im[$\tau$], and both hierarchies satisfy the experimental results due to enough parameters.}} In fact, we discover that our scenario has sharp predictions on mixing angles and phases only at nearby $\tau=\omega$, where $\omega=e^{2\pi i/3}$.
 Here, we perform chi square numerical analysis and compare with predictions at $\tau=\omega$.
 Then, we find the small deviation crucially contributes to two reliable observables $s^2_{23}$ and $s^2_{12}$. {We also discuss the modulus stabilization at nearby $\tau=\omega$ within the framework of non-supersymmetric models.}